Guides for preparing a building consent application

 All authors of producer statement (PS3 and PS4) need to be listed in the

-Producer Statement Agreement form.
+AC2326 Agreement to provide a producer statement during construction (PDF 228KB).
 If you do not know yet who they will be, list the producer statements that will be required.

 The producer statement authors need to supply the producer statements (certificates, etc) after the work has been completed on site.